noeleo/raft/README.md

 Tests
 -----
-Test Cases to put in

-NOTE: Timeout depends on proc speed.
-Noel's comp is 100 + rand(100) 2.26GHZ core 2 duo
-if your proc is slower increase timeout if faster decrease timeout
+Unit tests to test the Leader Election Implementation of RAFT in Bud are located in the /test directory.

+NOTE: Election timeouts are dependent on processor speed.
+On a 2.26 Ghz Core 2 Duo, the timeout is benchmarked at 100 + rand (100) [in the range of 100 to 200 ms].
+Should you have a slower processor you will need to increase the timeout; if you have a faster processor you will need to decrease the timeout.

 Test: Term Incrementing
 -Terms are sent with every RPC